francoiskroll/FramebyFrame/DOCUMENTATION.md

 sleepLatency calculated on window(s) of interest is not currently supported.
 Let me know if needed.

 **pa**: sleep latency parameter table(s), given as Environment object(s) or full path(s) to .csv.

-grporder: do you have a preferred order for the groups (genotypes)?
+**grporder**: do you have a preferred order for the groups (genotypes)?
 If yes, mention it here.
 If no, you can simply not mention this setting or give `grporder=NA`.
 You can exclude any group (genotype) by simply not mentioning it here.
 The order here will change which group is taken as reference in the Cox Proportional-Hazards Model, e.g. `grporder=c('wt', 'ko')` will give the results for KO in relation to WT, which is probably what you want.
 Now, the survival curves typically overlap and the order here will decide which group is plotted on top of the other(s).
 Accordingly, if you would like a different order for the plot than for the statistics, you can always generate the plot first then re-run the command to get the statistics to care about.
 Just remember that colours (below) are matched in the same order so I would strongly recommend having `legendOrNo=TRUE` in the process so you make sure you are interpreting the plots correctly.
 Default is NA, which will use alphabetical order.

 **skipNight0**: whether or not (TRUE or FALSE) to plot night0’s sleep latency survival plot.
 Mostly applies to the standard Rihel lab experiment night0/day1/night1/day2/night2.
 Default is FALSE.